bikashs20250018/MIT653-Research-Methods-Group-2/Week3_LiteratureReview.md

 # 5. Relevance to Our Research

-These papers provide strong evidence that Artificial Intelligence significantly improves personalised learning through adaptive learning algorithms, intelligent tutoring systems, and tailored content delivery.
+These papers provide strong evidence that AI significantly improves personalized learning through adaptive algorithms, tutoring systems and tailored content delivery.

-Our proposed research extends previous work by analysing the effectiveness of AI-powered e-learning platforms in providing personalised learning experiences for university students.
+Our research builds on previous work by investigating how AI-powered e learning platforms deliver personalized learning experiences to university students.

-The identified research gaps also justify our study by highlighting the need to evaluate AI implementation, learning effectiveness, and adaptive content delivery in modern higher education.
+We identify gaps in research that motivate our study by underscoring the need to evaluate implementation of AI, effectiveness of learning and adaptive content delivery in modern higher education.

 ---